 Truth and Reconciliation - Videos

-Throughout the summer, Archbishop Albert LeGatt will focus his weekly messages on different issues surrounding reconciliation, and on how we, as a Church and broader society, are to move forward.
+Archbishop Albert LeGatt focusses his weekly messages on different issues surrounding reconciliation, and on how we, as a Church and broader society, are to move forward.
 We all have a part to play, and we all must be active players in the process of healing and reconciliation.

 215 - In the wake of the devastating news this week of 215 Indigenous children, buried in unmarked graves at a Residential School on the Tk'emlúps te Secwépemc First Nation, Archbishop Albert takes a moment to reflect.
 To reflect on the active part the Catholic Church played in the tragedy of colonization here in Canada.
 To reflect also on what these findings mean for us here in Manitoba.